 Throughout my experience of working with adolescent girls and boys in wilderness therapy, one theme emerges clearly and repeatedly: girls are so much more complicated!
-Girls typically express their emotions, thoughts, wants, and needs in seemingly more layered and complex ways than boys.
+Girls typically communicate and express their emotions, thoughts, wants, and needs in seemingly more layered and complex ways than boys.
 A simple Google search about differences between men and women will generate countless funny memes, male vs. female jokes, articles about how men are simple and women are complex, etc. While boys typically tell you how they feel and what they want, girls…well, it’s not always that straightforward.

 There are fundamental and significant neurological differences in the male and female brains that account for these generalizations.
 First, the female brain is wired for connection more than the male brain.
 The right and left hemispheres are more highly interconnected in females, in contrast to the fewer and more forward-to-backward connections in the male brain.
 In addition, the female brain typically has a larger limbic system making emotional identification and expression more readily accessible in females, and helping them process their experiences at greater depth.